 Plan, framing plan, and bridge cross sections, as well as unique details and elements, as appropriate to identify all members that have been rated and included in Breakdown of Rating tables.

-All hand calculations and computer aided calculations prepared as specified in Subsection 7.4.1 along with an index.APPENDIX D - COMPUTER INPUT AND OUTPUT
+All hand calculations and computer aided calculations prepared as specified in Subsection 7.4.1 along with an index.

+For Supplemental Rating Reports, only provide the new or revised calculations used to develop the supplement.

+APPENDIX D - COMPUTER INPUT AND OUTPUT (SUPPLEMENTAL)

 Copies of all input and output summary pages, including software generated sketches of the bridge/framing plan, bridge cross section (including sidewalks, railings, barriers, and/or medians), member elevations and cross sections from computer programs used in rating the structure, and the controlling ratings that are included in the Breakdown of Bridge Rating, controlling values highlighted.

-A summary page of all rating factors and rating values for each structure’s particular elements shall be created and placed in front of each output of each particular element.APPENDIX F - MISCELLANEOUS
+A summary page of all rating factors and rating values for each structure’s particular elements shall be created and placed in front of each output of each particular element.

+For Supplemental Rating Reports, only provide the new or revised input and output used to develop the supplement.

+APPENDIX F – MISCELLANEOUS (SUPPLEMENTAL)

 Copies of material testing results and other miscellaneous reports/data that were used in the preparation of the Rating Report.
-Copies of unique reference or textbook pages that were used by the Rating Engineer in addition to AASHTO, including but not limited to those from old textbooks, codes, manuals, catalog cuts (i.e. custom rails, light standards, etc.), and design tables from manufacturers (i.e. Acrow panels, custom beam shapes, etc.).CHECKLIST (separate from Report)
+Copies of unique reference or textbook pages that were used by the Rating Engineer in addition to AASHTO, including but not limited to those from old textbooks, codes, manuals, catalog cuts (i.e. custom rails, light standards, etc.), and design tables from manufacturers (i.e. Acrow panels, custom beam shapes, etc.).

+For Supplemental Rating Reports, only provide the new or revised miscellaneous information used to develop the supplement.

+CHECKLIST (separate from Report)

 The Bridge Load Rating Report Checklist shall be submitted in a separate PDF file consisting of 8½”x11” pages.